yjavlekar-cyber/90DaysOfDevOps/2026/day-28/day-28-notes.md

     LVM are logical volumes which are created from volume groups which are created from phyical volumes. we use lvm because we can resize them as per our wants without changing any thing in disk.

+## Task 5: Teach It Back

+### 1.Explain Git branching to a non-developer
+    In order to explain git branching to non-IT background guy:
+    First remember what is git, git is basically a version control system which can track the versions or changes.
+    In this context if we want to carry out different changes for the same file we can create several branches for e.g one branch can be main branch which is actually live then other branches can be feature branch where we work on our updates other branch can be hotfix branch where we fix any bugs from production.
+    So if we consider above scenario there are three different branches which we have created all for same file but the purpose is different by purpose i mean changes we make and even some times happen two branches do changes on same line in a file that also git informs us indicating that there is a merge conflict then we can open the file and select which change we want to keep.

+### 2.Explain file permissions to a new Linux user
+    To remember what file permissions are you can think of a file as a door and there are three parties in the scenario owner,group and user so know the question is who will have what permissions.
+    Lets apply this in actuall linux file systems majorly there are three types of permissions Read,Write and Execute which can we checked with command ls -l.
+    Then the parties are same on the left side there are permissions mentioned like rwxrwxrwx first rwx is for owner next for group and third one for other users. we can change ownerships by using below command: chmod 777 file
+    So to calculate this numbers we need to remember read=4,write=2 and execute=1 for e.g if we are giving 777 permission to all the parties that means all three parties have all permissions which can be obtained by doing addition of whatever permissions we want to give 7=4+2+1

+### 3.Explain what a crontab is and why sysadmins use it
+    crontab is basically a scheduler so there is backup script which we want to run on specific period cron jobs help us to set that the format of seeting cron job is
+    * * * * *
+    first= 0-59 minutes
+    second= 1-24 hour
+    third= 1-30 Day of the month
+    fourth= 1-12 month
+    five= 0-6 week days

+    on terminal we will run command
+    crontab -e
+    which will ask us to select editor nano or vim them we have to paste the schedule as per above format 30 8 * * * /bin/bash /home/user/backup.sh then save and exit

+    to check the crontabs we can run crontab -l